The Frizzled Leek

 • About

-• Instagram
+• Subscribe

-• ×
+×

-Jump to Recipe Print Recipe
+↓ Jump to Recipe

-pickled onions in a jar
+Overhead photo of pickled red onions in a mason jar with thyme leaves.

 • Garlic - For flavor

 • Use a mandolin.
-It is important to have a uniform, thinly sliced onions.
+It is important to have uniform, thinly sliced onions.
 Mandolins are great because you have the ability to adjust the thickness of your onion slices.
 Use a sharp knife if you don't have a mandolin.

 • Don't remove the onion core.
 The core is what holds the shape of an onion.
 If you remove the core, the onion will fall apart when cutting or slicing.